Humain-Labs/sample-integration-react-offline/readme-replacements.md

-We have replaced things in the following files.
+We have replaced things in the following component-files.

 components-js/CHANGELOG.md
 components-js/README.md